 This is a common practice in Western countries as well.

 4. Product testing

 You should prepare test samples, to be sent to a designated test laboratory, preferably inside China.
-Some companies who offer lab testing services include Asiainspection and CIRS.
+Some companies that offer lab testing services include Asiainspection and CIRS.

-The test company can quote you prices and inform you how the products should be sent, what GB-standards you need to comply with, and more.
+The testing company can quote you prices and inform you how the products should be sent, what GB-standards you need to comply with, and more.

 Can I sell olive oil online in China?